Nanami18/Nanami18.github.io/blogs/ladder_residual/together_blog.md

 ### How much speedup can we get under Ladder-residual

-Analytically, we show that we can essentially hide all communication latency (except the last one as there is communication to overlap with) as computation is usually slower than communication.
-However, the real speedup can vary.
-To provide a clear picture of what ladder-residual can offer under various setup, we report the token-per-second (TPS) under a 70B standard Transformer (llama3 architecture) and with Ladder-residual below, using TP across 8 H100 GPUs with NVLink interconnect:
+To provide a clear picture of what ladder-residual can offer under various setup, we benchmark the token-per-second (TPS) of LLaMA-3.1-70B with and without Ladder-residual below, using TP across 8 H100 GPUs with NVLink interconnect:

 | Batch size | Standard transformer | Ladder-residual | Speedup |
 |------------|----------------------|-----------------|---------|